domingohui/100-days-of-code/log.md

 ## Day 57: March 23, 2017

 Worked on a foobar challenge today.
 It was quite fun to dig into binaries and bitwise operators!
 It's interesting to see how things work under the hood from a CPU perspective :D

+## Day 58~60: March 24~26, 2017

+Was at MSFTHacks at uWaterloo.
+Our initial idea of analyzing how genuine a speaker is by looking at their facial emotion and measuring speech sentiment didn't work out...
+Because we didn't have time to build the whole infrastructure to show the video real-time while showing analysis.
+On hindsight, it would probably have worked if we used only Youtube videos...

+We instaed used the Microsoft Bot Framework to build a simple ice breaker game.
+Participants are given photos with missing parts.
+Then they have to find where the photo was taken to complete it.

+Personally, I thought it was a pretty fun idea.
+But it was a bit too simple with all the Azure API available.
+I feel that Hackathons are all about coming up wiht brilliant ideas and then use whatever resources avaialbe (making API calls to SaaS and whatnot) instead of solving technical challenges.
+Which kinda makes sense since sponsors (at least those who provide free credits to their APIs) would like to see what you can do with their resources.
+They've already taken care of the technical part.
+But this maybe only applies to a fraction of hackathons out there..

+## Day 61: March 28, 2017

+Started doing another Foobar challenge.
+This one involves bitwise operations.
+It's pretty cool to work with binary numbers.
+Long ago, I heard binary was useful (at least for computers) because everything only has two outcomes.
+I didn't quite understand the meaning of it.
+I kinda do now.

+The fact that outcomes are binary does increase the number of combinations of possible things that can occur.
+Something with 10 possible states/outcomes can be represented by just a simple description in human terms.
+But from a data analysis perspective, we need to have 10 indicators with only 1 that says "yes this is the state it's in".
+But since computers can scale (...or speed up time relative to us humans), it doesn't matter.
+In fact, it's even better since it leverage relative speed to break down a complex problem into something simpler - only a yes or a no.

+## Day 62: March 29, 2017

+I'm learning [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) to build a simple [web scraper](https://github.com/domingohui/uw_calendar_parser) that pulls a list of course codes from academic plan requirements of my university :P

+The idea behind a web scraper is very simple.
+BS made it even simpler to parse a HTML DOM tree.
+The main challenge of web scraping is deciding (often dynamically) which elements to keep on a given webpage.

+## Day 63: March 30, 2017

+Back to 100daysofcode.
+I will try to keep up the log (and twitter :P).

+I will keep working on the scraper and maybe write a post about my learning journey.

+Also solved the Foobar challenge that deals with bitwise opeerations.
+The problem was very simple in a sense that using a naive brute force is totally possible to get the final result.
+But when you have trillions of those opertations to do, it's probably a better idea to optimize them without actually doing them.
+I can imagine scalability is very important at Google.
+Considering constraints on time and resources and building something scalable is one thing that I've learned from doing these challenges so far.